prisma/prisma-examples/typescript/graphql-typegraphql/README.md

 # GraphQL Server Example

-This example shows how to implement a **GraphQL server with TypeScript** based on [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md), [graphql-yoga](https://github.com/prisma/graphql-yoga) and [TypeGraphQL](https://typegraphql.ml/).
-It is based on a SQLite database, you can find the database file with some dummy data at [`./prisma/dev.db`](./prisma/dev.db).
+This example shows how to use the **TypeGraphQL library** to **implement a GraphQL server with TypeScript** based on [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md), [graphql-yoga](https://github.com/prisma/graphql-yoga) and [TypeGraphQL](https://typegraphql.ml/).
+It is based on a SQLite database - you can find the database file with some dummy data at [`./prisma/dev.db`](./prisma/dev.db).

 ## How to use